 Removing the appendix at an early age can be protective.
 The diagnosis is usually by colonoscopy with tissue biopsies.
 It is a type of inflammatory bowel disease (IBD), Crohn’s disease, and microscopic colitis.

 Changes in diet can improve symptoms, such as maintaining a high-calorie diet or a lactose-free diet.

 Several medications are used to treat symptoms and cause and maintain remission, including aminosalicylates such as sulfasalazine, steroids, immunosuppressants such as azathioprine, and biologic therapy.

-Removal of the colon by surgery may be necessary if the disease is severe, does not respond to treatment, or if complications such as colon cancer develop.
+Removal of the colon by surgery may be necessary if the disease is severe and does not respond to treatment or complications such as colon cancer development.
 The removal of the colon and rectum can cure the disease.

 Collectively, ulcerative colitis and Crohn’s disease affect approximately one million people in the United States.
 With adequate treatment, the risk of death seems to be the same as that of the general population.
 The first description of ulcerative colitis occurred around the 1850s.

 Ectopic pregnancy, also known as tubal pregnancy, is a complication of pregnancy in which the embryo sticks outside the uterus.
 The signs and symptoms classically include abdominal pain and vaginal bleeding.